Skip advert

 Advertisement - Article continues below

-Looking around the car, I’m staggered once more by just how many bits are obviously from the Zuffenhausen toy cupboard.
-The first things that catch my eyes are the wing mirrors.
+Looking around the car and you’ll notice how many bits are obviously from the Zuffenhausen toy cupboard, like the door mirrors.
 Slightly too small for the car, their 911 shape acts like a catalyst, opening your eyes to all sorts of other Porsche parts.
 The front bumper, with its indicators and sidelights, is suddenly an obvious refugee, as are the five-spoke 17-inch Carrera Cup wheels, which have such a distinctive Porsche design.
 Look closer still and you see that the brake calipers actually spell it out for you with the seven white letters on a red background.
 The name is also there, in even smaller letters, on the badges on the front grille and the tailgate.
 Interestingly, this first Audi RS badge also separates the ‘R’ from the ‘S2’, denoting that this is very much the Renn version of Audi’s pre-existing S2 model.

 Advertisement - Article continues below